Pompey: From confrontation to civil war

 In 54 BC, Caesar continued his conquest of Gaul, Crassus opened his campaign against the Parthians, and Pompey remained in Rome, where his wife Julia died in child birth in September.
 Contemporary sources suggest that combined with the death of Crassus and his son Publius at Carrhae in May 53 BC, this removed any obstacle to direct confrontation between Caesar and Pompey.

-The consular elections in 52 BC had to be suspended due to widespread violence.
-In a sign of shifting allegiances, the optimate Bibulus now proposed Pompey be elected sole consul, an unprecedented act backed by both Cato and the tribunate.
+Consular elections in 52 BC had to be suspended due to widespread violence.
+Seeking to end his alliance with Caesar, the optimate Bibulus proposed Pompey be elected sole consul, an unprecedented act backed by both Cato and the tribunate.
 Having restored order, Pompey married Cornelia, widow of Publius Crassus and daughter of Metellus Scipio Nasica, whom he appointed as his colleague for the last five months of the year.

 As consul, Pompey helped enact legislation which some historians view as crucial to understanding the drift to war in 49 BC.
 Accused of using violence during his consulship in 59 BC, Caesar had previously been shielded by his proconsular immunity.
 With private support from Pompey, new laws made such prosecutions retrospective, which meant Caesar would probably be put on trial the moment he left Gaul and lost his Imperium.
 To avoid this, he had secured approval to stand for the consulship in 48 BC while still in Gaul, but another law backed by Pompey required electoral candidates to be physically present in Rome.